Innovative-J/-Networking-Integration/README.md

 12. [Contact Information](#contact-information)

 ## Getting Started
-To get started with the Music Discovery with Lyrics project, follow these steps below.
+To get started, please follow the steps below

 ## Usage
 1. Sign in using spotify account info